lscoppitto/docs-v3/docs/reference/libs/components/iim42652/index.md

 ```python
 enable_wake_on_motion(xth=0, yth=0, zth=0, xint=True, yint=True, zint=True, wom_mode=1, int_pin=1)
 ```
 Enable the wake-on-motion feature of the IIM-42652 device.
 This feature allows to trigger interrupt on the selected `int_pin` when the acceleration on one of the axes is greater than the acceleration threshold of the axis.
-The thresholds goes from 0 to 1 in `g` units and do not depend on the selected acceleration range.
+The thresholds go from 0 to 1 in `g` units and they do not depend on the selected acceleration range.

 * `xth` is the threshold on the x axis.
 * `yth` is the threshold on the y axis.